nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 12 Simple Filters.markdown

     `cut -d ":" -f1 foo2 | sort -u > foo22`

-    The resultant output for files foo1 and foo2 are saved in files foo11 and foo22 respectively.
+    The resultant output for files _foo1_ and _foo2_ are saved in files _foo11_ and _foo22_ respectively.

-    Now, executing the following command-line achieve the desired results:
+    Now, executing the following command-line achieves the desired results:

     (i). `comm -23 foo11 foo22`.